FelixKrueger/SNPsplit/docs/options/SNPsplit_options.md

 - `--sam`

-The output will be written out in SAM format instead of the default BAM format.
+The output will be written out in SAM format instead of BAM (default).
 SNPsplit will attempt to use the path to Samtools that was specified with `--samtools_path`, or, if it hasn't been specified, attempt to find Samtools in the `PATH` environment.
+If no installation of Samtools can be found, the SAM output will be compressed with GZIP instead (yielding a `.sam.gz` output file).

+- `--skip_tag2sort`

+Carry out the allele-tagging process, and exit afterwards.
+This might be desirable when using SNPsplit in pipelining systems, such as Nextflow, when a deduplication step is to be added following allele tagging.

 - `--conflicting/--weird`